telerik/winforms-docs/gauges/lineargauge/properties-and-events.md

 * __RangeEnd:__ Indicates the end value – the maximum value that will be displayed.

 * __Vertical:__ This is a Boolean property which gets/set the orientation of the gauge.
 This property should be set before the control is added to the controls collection.

 * __Items__ – this property allows you to access the items collection and add/remove elements.

 ## Events

 The __ValueChanged__ event fires when the __Value__ of the control is changed.
-        For example you can use this event to alert the user that the current value is close to the maximum:#_[C#] _
+For example you can use this event to alert the user that the current value is close to the maximum:

 {{source=..\SamplesCS\Gauges\LinearGauge\LinearGuageGettingStarted.cs region=value}}
 {{source=..\SamplesVB\Gauges\LinearGauge\LinearGuageGettingStarted.vb region=value}}